coolguy284/node-server/README.md

 # node-server
 coolguy284.com: A collection of random stuff.
-It is a website with some utilities such as base64 encoding and aes encryption (inside the tools section), an advanced calculator with support for matrices, complex numbers, and surreals, and some miscellaneous stuff such as a chat and view counter (found at https://c284.herokuapp.com/index.html).
+It is a website with some utilities such as Base64 encoding and AES encryption (inside the Tools section), an advanced calculator with support for matrices, complex numbers, and transfinite numbers, and some miscellaneous stuff such as a chat and view counter.
 ## URLs
 Short Url: https://coolguy284.com (redirects to long url)\
 Long Url: https://c284.herokuapp.com/index.html